 (d) Monies on deposit in the Revenue Fund not needed for expenditure shall be invested by the Treasurer in direct obligations of the United States and in other securities authorized by Louisiana law for the deposit of public funds.
 Monies earned on investment of idle funds shall be credited to the Revenue Fund for the purposes of the Fund.
 The investments required by this Section shall be carried out by the Treasurer as a part of the central cash management plan of the City and Parish under the Plan of Government.

 Section 10.
 Exemptions from User Fee.
 No free services shall be provided by the Sewerage System to any building, place of residence, facility or other premises, and all Contributors shall be obligated to pay the User Fee provided for herein, without exception or discrimination, including local, state and federal governmental entities and nonprofit and religious corporations or organizations.
-Consumers of Potable Water who do not discharge Waste Water into the Sewerage System and who are not obligated by local or state law to connect to the Sewerage System for the discharge of Waste Water into the environment are not subject to the User Fee.
-Any premises which has its own treatment works, such as septic tanks not operated and maintained at public expense, and who may discharge Waste Water into the environment in compliance with all local, state and federal laws and regulations, shall not be subject to the User Fee.
+Consumers of Potable Water who do not discharge Wastewater into the Sewerage System and who are not obligated by local or state law to connect to the Sewerage System for the discharge of Wastewater into the environment are not subject to the User Fee.
+Any premises which has its own treatment works, such as septic tanks not operated and maintained at public expense, and who may discharge Wastewater into the environment in compliance with all local, state and federal laws and regulations, shall not be subject to the User Fee.

 Section 11.
 Review of User Fee.
 Subject to the provisions of Section 4 hereof, the Rate established herein shall be reviewed annually by the Metropolitan Council and shall be revised to reflect, at a minimum, the cost of administration, operation, maintenance, extension, development and improvement, including debt service on any sewer revenue bonds or other indebtedness relating to the Sewerage System, to the extent not otherwise provided by other financing sources of the Parish.